Save Big on Taxes with Expert Assisted ITR Filing from ₹799!

 He is legally authorised to perform various functions for the company.
 In case of insolvency purposes, the liquidator has the power to trade the company’s assets on the market for cash in the open or the other assets that have the same value.

-Method for Insolvency of a Company
+Method for Company Insolvency

 The process of closing an organization begins with the sale of every single asset.
 Based on priority and need, as per the agreement, the decision is firm and does not include money and balances in the bank.The remainder is divided among the suppliers after paying off the debts.
 But, the repayment is made in a predetermined order.
 The secured creditors get the priority of the company, and the balance comes into use to pay preferential creditors, including the government tax, salaries of employees, etc.